On the coherence conjecture of Pappas and Rapoport: The global Schubert varieties

-\begin{rmk}For general $\mu$, there is no such section $C\to\calL\calT$ satisfying the property of the proposition.
+\begin{rmk}For a general $\mu$, there is no such section $C\to\calL\calT$ satisfying the property of the proposition.
 This is the reason that we want to base change everything over $C$ to $\tilde{C}$.
 However, if $\mu\in\xcoch(T)$ is defined over $F$, then $s_\mu$ indeed descents to a section $C\to\calL\calT$.
 This means that in this case the variety $\bGr_{\calG,\mu}$ defined below, which a priori is a variety over $\tilde{C}$, descends to a variety over $C$.
-One can summarize this by saying that $\bGr_{\calG,\mu}$ is defined over the "reflex field" of $\mu$.
+One can summarize this by saying that $\bGr_{\calG,\mu}$ is defined over the "reflex field" of the geometric conjugacy class $\{\mu\}$ (which is the same of the field of definition of $\mu$ as $G$ is quasi-split over $F$ (\cite[Lemma 1.1.3]{Ko1})).
 The same phenomenon appears in the theory of Shimura varieties. \end{rmk}

 The composition of $s_\mu$ and the natural morphism (see \eqref{pr}) $\pr:\calL\calT\to\Gr_\calT$ (resp. $\calL\calT\to\calL\calG$) gives a section $\tilde{C}\to\Gr_\calT\times_C\tilde{C}$ (resp. $\tilde{C}\to\calL\calG\times_C\tilde{C}$), which is still denoted by $s_\mu$.